elie29/store/README.md

 ## Store API

-The store Api is very simple and contains few public methods:
+The store API is very simple and contains few public methods:

 1. **value**: A getter for the current cloned state.
 Any manipulation of this value does not affect the store.
 1. **get**: Retrieve a specific key from the state: eg. get('author') or get('loading').
 1. **set**: Update a specific state key in the store: eg. set('loading', true).
 1. **patch**: Update the state or a slice of the state.
 1. **select**: Watch for a value change of a specific key in the store.
-It returns an observable of readonly data. eg. select('author').subscribe(next => console.log(next)).
+It returns an observable of read-only data. eg. select('author').subscribe(next => console.log(next)).
 1. **watch**: Watch and keep track on store changes.

 N.B.: By default, data passed or retrieved from the store is **NOT** deep cloned.
 So any manipulation of data DOES affect the store unless we implement lodash cloneDeep function which is highly recommended.